ma-heshpandey/DataScience/Heart_disease_dataset/readme.md

 Instructions for Execution:

 1. Setup:
-   - Ensure Python (version X.X or later) is installed.
+   - Ensure Python is installed.
    - Install the required libraries.
    - There are multiple data files inside the heart disease folder, choose processed.cleveland data file and make sure data file and Jupyter Notebook file are in the same folder level.